 To control the function and operation of the A/D converter, three control registers known as ADCR0, ADCR1 and ADCS are provided.
-These 8-bit registers define functions such as the selection of which reference source is used by the internal A/D converter, the A/D converter clock source, the A/D converter output data rate as well as controlling the power-up function and monitoring the A/D converter end of conversion status.
+These 8-bit registers define functions such as the A/D converter clock source, the A/D converter output data rate as well as controlling the power-up function and monitoring the A/D converter end of conversion status.